 South-facing land is generally more productive than land that faces the north.
 Consequently, less south-facing land will be required.

 How much land are we talking about to make a self-sufficiency dream possible?

 Agricultural experts suggest that the land required by a family of four will be between 17 and 30 acres depending on the balance between the amount of food grown and the number of animals kept for food.

 However, the amount of land required to be self-sufficient does not have a specific answer.
-The amount is dependent on an individual’s lifestyle requirements and as we have shown how productive the land is.
+It depends on your lifestyle requirements and, as we’ve shown, how productive the land is.

 Some people may be tempted to buy a small area to add more later.
 This does not always work, since the parcel of land adjacent to yours that is available now may not be available tomorrow.

 It’s also not a good idea to buy a huge plot of land, since it may supply too much to be able to work on.

 Gordon is a British homesteader established in Spain, growing large amounts of veggies and fruits.
 He also has a high degree of self-sufficiency as he is procuring his own water, wood, and solar energy.